ko1nksm/readlinkf/README.md

 [![Test Results](https://img.shields.io/cirrus/github/ko1nksm/readlinkf/master?label=Test%20results&style=for-the-badge)](https://cirrus-ci.com/github/ko1nksm/readlinkf/master)

 Tested with `ash` (busybox), `bosh`, `bash`, `dash`, `ksh`, `mksh`, `posh`, `yash`, `zsh` on Debian.
+And tested on macOS, FreeBSD, Cygwin, Msys2 and Git BASH.
-The tests are compared with the result of GNU `readlink -f` command.
+The tests are compared with the result of GNU `readlink -f` (`greadlink`) command.

 If you want to test yourself, use `test.sh` script.
 Root privilege is required for edge case test around the root directory.